-In terms of enabling me to discharge my responsibilities as Accountable Officer, the following arrangements and processes were in place throughout the financial year to manage risk within the organisation:
+In terms of enabling me to discharge my responsibilities as Accountable Officer, the following arrangements and processes have been in place throughout the financial year to manage risk within the organisation:

-- A Board which meets regularly to consider the plans and strategic direction of the organisation (the Board comprises the senior management of the organisation and Non-Executive members); - Single system governance and risk management arrangements with clear supporting lines of accountability and agreed scheme of delegation and standing orders; - The consideration by the Board of periodic reports from the chairs of the performance governance, staff governance, clinical governance and audit committees, concerning any significant matters on governance, risk and internal controls; and - The implementation of a unified Risk Management Strategy and robust prioritisation methodology based on risk ranking.
+- A Board which meets regularly to consider the plans and strategic direction of the organisation (the Board comprises the senior management of the organisation and Non-Executive members). - Single system governance and risk management arrangements with clear supporting lines of accountability and agreed scheme of delegation and standing orders. - The consideration by the Board of periodic reports from the chairs of the performance governance, staff governance, clinical governance and audit committees, concerning any significant matters on governance, risk and internal controls. - Robust prioritisation of risks and allocation of responsibility for mitigating action to named senior officers. - A strong focus on best value and commitment to ensuring that resources are used efficiently, effectively and economically taking into consideration equal opportunities and sustainable development requirements. - Clear allocation of responsibilities for ensuring that we continue to review and develop our organisational arrangements and services in line with national standards and guidance. - Further development of arrangements to secure continuous improvement in performance, including allocation of lead responsibilities for strategic change projects and implementation of improvement actions across all our clinical and non clinical activities.